divVerent/pam_math/README.md

 ## Configuring

+1. Ensure login manager compatibility.

+    If your distribution uses one of the incompatible login managers listed above, please migrate to a supported one first.
+For example, on Kubuntu, run `sudo apt-get install lightdm` and when prompted set LightDM to be the default display manager.

-1. Pick a PAM service to add this to.
+2. Pick a PAM service to add this to.

     You can see all PAM services by `ls /etc/pam.d`.